 Your website may be great for existing customers who know it is there and use it as a resource but what about prospects?
 Can they find your website when they type relevant search phrases into a search engine?
-Of course, paying for SEO (or PPC) may solve that problem but both tend to be expensive so funds may be best spent elsewhere.
+Of course, paying for SEO (or PPC) may solve that problem but both tend to be relatively expensive

 Blogging and all the other elements of content marketing are great but how do you ensure all that information is delivered to a point it has the best chance of being read and engaged with.
 There is not a lot of point in talking if nobody is listening.

 What About Offline Marketing?